vert-x/vert-x.github.io/docs_md/core_manual_scala.md

 To unregister a handler it's just as straightforward.
 You simply call `unregisterHandler` passing in the address and the handler:

     eb.unregisterHandler("test.address", myHandler)

+Current issue for the unregisterHandler: The event bus currently uses anonymous functions as handlers.
+The implicit conversion of the functions to handlers is causing "unregisterHandler" not to work, as a new Handler[Message[X]] is created from the anonymous function every time.

 A single handler can be registered multiple times on the same, or different, addresses so in order to identify it uniquely you have to specify both the address and the handler.